-Construction of an off premise advertising sign (billboard) consisting of two sign faces each 672 square feet in size, 14 feet by 48 feet each for a total size of 1,344 square feet, 480 square feet in size, 12 feet by 40 feet, for a total size of 960 square feet, placed on a pedestal 32.5 feet high for a total height of 50 feet.
+Construction of an off-premise advertising sign (billboard) consisting of two sign faces each 672 square feet in size, 14 feet by 48 feet each for a total size of 1,344 square feet, placed on a pedestal 32.5 feet high for a total height of 50 feet.
 The sign is a steel structure with v faced sign on a monopole.
 Illumination of the sign faces would be by two 400w shielded directional lights per side installed at the bottom of the sign.
-Access to the sign would be directly from Mother Lode Drive.
+Access to the sign would be directly from Sunset Lane.